FarooQ-2113/charity/README.md

         C. This donation informaion will be added to your Portfolio page as well as your downloadable spreadsheet!

-## License
-This project is licensed under the MIT license.

-A short and simple permissive license with conditions only requiring preservation of copyright and license notices.
-Licensed works, modifications, and larger works may be distributed under different terms and without source code.<p />For more information visit [MIT Licensing](https://choosealicense.com/licenses/mit/).

 ## Technologies
 * MongoDB